 The best part about this hands-on activity is that it’s great for younger kids and older ones, too.
 This allows them to learn with their minds and also create some really cool and varied clouds with their hands as well.

-And what this means for you is that the next time you’re outside and your kids are looking up at the sky, you’ll know that they’re processing and thinking through about all the clouds that you’re making from this simple cloud activity.
+And what this means for you is that the next time you’re outside and your kids are looking up at the sky, you’ll know that they’re processing and thinking through all the clouds that you’re making from this simple cloud activity.

 Recommended Weather Books for Kids

 If you’re anything like us, we love to read.
 Here are some great weather books that will combine the lessons that you’re teaching with great stories in a book.

 Explore My World CloudsWorm Weather (Penguin Core Concepts)National Geographic Readers: WeatherNational Geographic Kids Ultimate Weatherpedia: The most complete weather reference everNational Geographic Little Kids First Big Book of Weather (National Geographic Little Kids First Big Books)The Everything KIDS’ Weather Book: From Tornadoes to Snowstorms, Puzzles, Games, and Facts That Make Weather for Kids Fun!